-A similar study towards cancer section worry emerged as a significant 12 dictor for overall quality of life; survivors rated high on positive life changes and sense of purpose but this was tem 10 ed by worries and uncertainty [25].
-An autobiographical study towards 16 adults with cancer showed that religious meaning was found when the disease was discovered as a calling from God, spiritual meaning was discovered within a buffered identity and important relationships, and secular meaning was found in the courage to mak 27 career change [26].
+A similar study towards cancer survivors showed that among the quality of life domains, spiritual domain was ranked highest; cancer-specific worry emerged as a significant predictor for overall quality of life; survivors rated high on positive life changes and sense of purpose but this was tempered by worries and uncertainty [25].
+An autobiographical study towards 16 adults with cancer showed that religious meaning was found when the disease was discovered as a calling from God, spiritual meaning was found in the courage to make a career change [26].

-Religious activity is defined as any activity that primarily promotes or manifests a particular belief in or about a deity or an ultimate reality 26 cording to law and legal definition [27].
+Religious activity is defined as any activity that primarily promotes or manifests a particular belief in or about a deity or an ultimate reality according to law and legal definition [27].
 Most respondents were Muslim in this study (totally 81.9%).
-Muslims engage in a variety of devotional religious practices to increase t [37] God-consciousness and to discipline their attitudes towards others.
-Sunni Muslims have identified [17] be pillars of Islam as a focus for their ritual practices which based on Quran and Sunnah, namely:

-1) the shahadah (the testimony of the unity of God and the prophethood of Muhammad), 2) salat (canonical p [30] r), 3) zakat (alms), 4) sawm (the fast of Ramadan), and 5) hajj (pilgrimage to Mecca) [28].
+Muslims engage in a variety of devotional religious practices to increase their God-consciousness and to discipline their attitudes towards others.
+Sunni Muslims have identified five pillars of Islam as a focus for their ritual practices which based on Quran and Sunnah, namely: 1) the shahadah (the testimony of the unity of God and the prophethood of Muhammad), 2) salat (canonical prayer), 3) zakat (alms), 4) sawm (the fast of Ramadan), and 5) hajj (pilgrimage to Mecca) [28].
 These five pillars are obligatory acts of worship, and following Islamic law (sharia), which touches on virtually every aspect of life and society of Muslims.

 Results showed that religious activity was significantly different between BCS and CCS.
 This aspect was significantly different between survivorship stages in BCS especially, and being the best predictor of spiritual wellbeing in CCS.
 Most respondents in both cases agreed that religious activity is very important for their life.
-A longituding study towards 45 community-dwelling cancer survivors in four years period after diagnosis showed to the newly diagnosed participants were more likely to decrease church attendance but they had an increase in non-organizational religiosity behaviors and intrinsic religiosity; baseline religiosity was the strongest predictor of religiosity at 48 months after cancer diagnosis (short term survivors) [29].
-There is a high possibility that this study results which found the religious activity changes overtime along with the survivorship stages in BCS is caused by the increase in non-organizational religiosity behaviors and intrinsic religiosity.
-The baseline of religiosity at the time first time of cancer diagnosis was not measured in this study and being one of study limitation.
+A longitudinal study towards 45 community-dwelling cancer survivors in four years period after diagnosis showed that newly diagnosed participants were more likely to decrease church attendance but they had an increase in non-organizational religiosity behaviors and intrinsic religiosity; baseline religiosity was the strongest predictor of religiosity at 48 months after cancer diagnosis (short term survivors) [29].
+There is a high possibility that this study results which found that religious activity changes overtime along with the survivorship stages in BCS is caused by the increase in non-organizational religiosity at the time first time of cancer diagnosis was not measured in this study and being one of study limitations.

 Rosmarin had explained that even though religiosity and spirituality are related, they are not synonymous [9].
-Ferrel who deve sped the instrument used in this study gave example of spiritual activity, such as meditation and yoga [17].
-Spiritual activity is not relegated to what we do when we atrend a worship service or spirituality seminar; it permeates our ordinary existence on 24 procious and subconscious level, and it is intensely personal yet binds us to our community [30].
+Ferrel who developed the instrument used in this study gave example of spiritual activity, such as meditation and yoga [17].
+Spiritual activity is not relegated to what we do when we atrend a worship service or spirituality seminar; it permeates our ordinary existence on a conscious and subconscious level, and it is intensely personal yet binds us to our community [30].
 Cardoso defined any practice as meditation if it (1) utilizes a specific and clearly defined technique, (2) involves muscle relaxation somewhere during the process, (3) involves logic relaxation [31].
 At the physical level, Yoga is defined as a physical harmony & health and mental balance & peace [32].
-Other than meditation or meditative 3 eathing and Yoga, National Comprehensive Cancer Network gives another example of spiritual activity that may help cancer patients cope with the disease and its treatments, stendard as a physical harmony someone else pray for the patient, and patients of the patient, and patients of the patient, and patients of the patient, and talking about spiritual musters with others [10].
+Other than meditation or meditative breathing and Yoga, National Comprehensive Cancer Network gives another example of spiritual activity that may help cancer patients cope with the disease and its treatments, such as: praying alone or with someone else, having someone else pray for the patient, reading scripture or other holv works. saying one passage from particular religious tradition over and over again like a mantra, using the language of certain religion, listening to classical or spiritual music, and talking about spiritual matters with others [10].